KjG-Bad-Abbach/kjg-nikolaus/README.md

 In the Strapi backend `Content Manager` -> `Single Types` -> `Config` configure the basic configuration:

 - `api_token`: see below how to create an [API Token](#-create-an-api-token)
-- `base_url`: this is the web URL for the tool and is used for link generation in emails
+- `base_url`: this is the web URL for the tool and is used for link generation in emails (i. e. `https://nikolaus.kjg-bad-abbach.de`)
-- `api_base_url`: this is the API URL the frontend will use to make API calls
+- `api_base_url`: this is the API URL the frontend will use to make API calls (i. e. `https://nikolaus.kjg-bad-abbach.de`)
 - `max_time_slots`: this is the number of concurrent reservations per available slot booking
   - Example:
     - A Time-slot from `17:00-17:30` has `max_bookings = 4` (there are 4 Nikolaus, they can visit 4 families in parallel at the same time)